kemaldemirgil/kd-portfolio/README.md

 ---

 ### Improvements:
- >I need to fully be capable of controlling every elements position at all times.
-Discovering different usages of font styles will make a better display overall.
+ >I need to fully be capable of controlling every elements position at all times, also discovering different usages of font styles will make a better display overall.

 ---
 ### Webpage: